Plant Identifier for Hikers

 - Use an expert source for poisonous plants, protected species, or high-risk backcountry decisions.

-How to use plant identifier for hikers with Lens App
+How to use a plant identifier for hikers with Lens App

 Download Lens App